Our goal is to help generate knowledge and give support to users, whether they be private individuals or professional investigators.

 If you would like to donate documents or objects to the Museum, we ask that you send your proposal to firstname.lastname@example.org.
 All proposals, either for the donation or sale of objects, are evaluated by an Acquisitions Commission that will study the viability of the proposal and will then provide you with an answer.

-In the case of books or magazines, you can consult the following brochure (pdf) where we explain the steps to follow.
+In the case of books or magazines, you can send an email to email@example.com and we will explain the steps to follow.

 Can I make suggestions or provide you with information that I think would interest you?